 An announcement by the Commercial Vehicle Safety Alliance (CVSA) on the postponement of its annual International Roadcheck and a handy resource from the American Trucking Association (ATA) to help carriers track state declarations.
 Each year, CVSA conducts multiple enforcement initiatives targeting commercial drivers and equipment.
 The first of these initiatives, International Roadcheck, that was scheduled for May 5-7, 2020 has been postponed due to the need of efficient freight movement during the current COVID-19 outbreak.

-Secondly, as safety professionals, COVID-19 has thrust you into a position where you are expected to know not only what is going on in the federal regulated world, but now also with individual state declarations.
+Secondly, as safety professionals, COVID-19 has thrust you into a position where you are expected to know not only what is going on in the federally regulated world, but now also with individual state declarations.
 In these times, having resources to guide you through these ever-changing times can be useful.
 In addition to Lytx being a resource, the ATA has gone through the painstaking task of putting together a state-by-state declaration list to better support you and organization.

 by Gary Johnson, Director of Risk and Compliance, Lytx